 Cellars

 Repair category -

-Notes Not applicable.
+Notes Not Applicable.

 Electricity

-Repair category 1
+Repair category 2

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+Notes I am unaware if the loose cable in the hall cupboard is live or redundant.
+An NICEIC/SELECT registered electrician will be able to advise further.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.